 When Fran specified a “cabin not in Maine” for him and his buddies he eliminated two great winter getaway opportunities that don’t provide quite the same “boar’s den” ambiance as a solitary cabin adventure but do provide all the necessities for total comfort.

 The AMC Maine Wilderness Lodges and their partner West Branch Pond Camps also offer extraordinarily comfortable wilderness lodges near Greenville, Maine in the 100-mile Wilderness.
-Two of these facilities , Medawisla (which is closed until January 2015 for a complete renovation) and West Branch Pond Camps are drive-to even in winter.
+Two of these facilities, Medawisla (which reopened in 2017) and West Branch Pond Camps are drive-to even in winter.
 The other two, Little Lyford Pond Camps and Gorman Chairback Camps are ski-to or hike-to, but they will shuttle your luggage for you by snowmobile, so you can ski in with only a light pack.
 They feed you a spectacular breakfast and dinner and provide all the fixin’s for as big a trail lunch as you can eat.
 You sleep in a cozy, woodstove-heated cabin and enjoy amenities like indoor toilets, showers and even a sauna at Little Lyford and Gorman-Chairback.
 It’s almost decadent.

 A camp-to-camp cross-country ski trip to the AMC camps has been a winter staple for Executive Editor Tim Jones and his wife, correspondent Marilyn Donnelly.
 You can read about their visits in 2012, 2011, and 2009.
 If you love the idea of wilderness in the daytime, but also enjoy your comforts in the night and evening, these are amazing opportunities.